pa2si/tortuga/README.md

-v 0.17.1
+v 0.17.2

 What's new:

-- placeholder with static base64 image implemented (gray color)
-- static alt text for Program and Event images
+- all events page: Events now have dates and mobile version now has two rolls

 Done: